jpablobr/anything-ruby-mthds/README.md

     >IM Gem::FilePermissionError#respond_to?
     >IM Gem::FilePermissionError#respond_to_missing?

-Finally, it will `kill/copy` the method you selected. :D
+Finally, it will `kill/copy` the method you selected.

+It's also possible to search directly for methods by using the `#` as the first parameter:

+    #meth_name

+ __All this out is obviously displayed with sensible colored output. :D__

+## Symbols definition

 * >  = signifies inherited method.
 * <  = signifies object specific method.